 Design tip: Because your navigation menu will appear over your background image, make sure there is enough contrast between the two so that the text is easy to read.

-Any other templates you love that we haven’t mentioned?
-Let us know in the comments!
 If you’re looking for more examples of Jimdo sites using all sorts of different templates, check out our Examples page.

 Content Editor at Jimdo